NationalSecurityAgency/ghidra/Ghidra/Features/PyGhidra/src/main/py/README.md

    * Online: `pip install pyghidra`
    * Offline: `python3 -m pip install --no-index -f
      <GhidraInstallDir>/Ghidra/Features/PyGhidra/pypkg/dist pyghidra`

+Optionally, you can also install the Ghidra type stubs to improve your development experience (assuming your Python editor supports it).
+The type stubs module is specific to each version of
+Ghidra:
+* Online: `pip install ghidra-stubs==<version>`
+* Offline: `python3 -m pip install --no-index -f <GhidraInstallDir>/docs/ghidra_stubs ghidra-stubs`

 ## API
 The current version of PyGhidra inherits an API from the original "Pyhidra" project that provides an